vext01/zzz80/README.md

 - Every stack element is of size 1 regardless of contents.
 - CALL/RET use the stack like most CPU architectures.
 - By convention, function args go on the stack like in x86.
+- The only way to read memory is to use POP or PICK.
+There are no addressing modes per se.
+Every memory read or write is relative to the stack top.

 Note that there is no memory other than the stack.